-Copyright is a right given to the creators of a wide range of works in material form, including text, music, photos, artwork, audio and video recordings, performances and databases.
-The creator has the right to control the use of the work by other people.
+In the UK, copyright is an automatic right held by anyone who creates a work in a material form, including text, music, photos, artwork, audio and video recordings, performances and databases.
+The creator has the right to control the reproduction of the work by other people.
 (Protection of the original idea relies on Intellectual Property rights).

 Unlike a patent or trademark, copyright does not have to be registered.
 Works are automatically protected, whether or not they have a copyright statement or © symbol.